chan150/TrillionG/README.md

 ## Citing the paper
 For more details about TrillionG, please refer to [our paper](https://dl.acm.org/authorize?N667286).
-You can download the paper authorized in [my github.io site](https://chan150.github.io/TrillionG/).
+You can download the paper via open access in [my github.io site](https://chan150.github.io/TrillionG/).

 If you use TrillionG, please cite:
 ```